matter-labs/zksync-lite-docs/docs/zkevm/README.md

 For an in-depth dive into the scale and security of zkPorter, check out this [Medium post](https://medium.com/matter-labs/zkporter-a-breakthrough-in-l2-scaling-ed5e48842fbf).

-### What is the transaction finality in zkSync?
+### What is transaction finality time in zkSync?

 The sequencer will provide a fast, offchain confirmation of your transaction.
 This confirmation is **semi-trusted**: a sequencer cannot trigger an invalid state update (e.g. steal funds) but can still fail to include a transaction after it was confirmed, or reorder transactions over a short window of time.

-A transaction is considered final when a zero knowledge proof has been generated and posted to Ethereum.
+A transaction is considered final when a zero-knowledge proof has been generated and posted to Ethereum.
 Depending on activity, this can take from 15 minutes to 3 hours.

 ## Comparison